National Endowment for the Humanities (NEH) - Division of Public Programs

 In addition, NEH especially encourages projects that include Native American organizations and communities as lead applicants and project partners.

-All applications will be given equal consideration in accordance with the program’s evaluation criteria, whether or not they respond to any of these initiatives.
+All applications will be given equal consideration in accordance with the program’s review criteria, whether or not they respond to any of these initiatives and encouragements.

 Providing access to grant products: